Movement of animals

 The licences can be obtained from your local Department for Environment Food and Rural Affairs (DEFRA) office.
 All the information regarding the conditions are available from DEFRA's website.

-Under certain conditions, all you need to do is to complete the licence and forward copies to the council's health and safety department, at the address below.
+Under certain conditions, all you need to do is to complete the licence and forward copies to the council's health and safety department.